Emmotes/ic_spoilers/docs/season_5.md

         "active_graphic_unique": 0
     }],
     "requirements": "",
-    "description": {"desc": "The effect of the bonus upgrades granted by Lathander's Grace is increased by $(amount)% (stacking additively and then applying multiplicatively) for each Acquisitions Incorporated, The \"C\" Team, or Wafflecrew Champion in the formation."}, "id": 1623,
+    "description": {"desc": "The effect of the bonus upgrades granted by Lathander's Grace is increased by $(amount)% (stacking additively and then applying multiplicatively) for each Acquisitions Incorporated, The \"C\" Team, or Waffle Crew Champion in the formation."}, "id": 1623,
     "flavour_text": "",
     "graphic_id": 0,